MCU Connection Guide

 printer.cfgfile. - Find the original

-[mcu]configuration section and update it with the IDs obtained in the previous steps:
+[mcu]configuration section and update it with the ID obtained from the previous steps:

 USB Connection Configuration:

-# Replace with the actual main MCU CAN UUID you searched for. - Open the restored
+[mcu]canbus_uuid: 688e89f0e401# Replace with the actual searched main MCU CAN UUID - Open the restored

 -